widygui93/history-transaction-ajax-js/README.md

 5. click button view and the history data transaction will be displayed on the right side
 6. click button clear to clear the data

 NB : make sure the browser is FIREFOX because the others like chrome will get nothing in display and will get CORS error in console.
-But I have found the work around about this at https://dev.to/nicolus/what-you-should-know-about-cors-48d6
+But I have found the work around about this at https://dev.to/nicolus/what-you-should-know-about-cors-48d6 Or you can run it from local web server (XAMPP) make sure the apache starts and put the files in htdocs and start to run it with localhost/history_transaction/index.html